• Introduction

 • MESSAGE FROM SUPERBOTTOMS

 Colostrum also has laxative qualities and helps babies get rid of meconium, the first black sticky poop created by ingesting the amniotic fluid while inside the womb.
-Due to this, babies are at a lesser risk of developing jaundice at birth.
+Due to this, babies are at a lower risk of developing jaundice at birth.

 When Does Milk Start Leaking During Pregnancy?